|

 geometry and surface temperatures and

-orientation of the panel (wall, floor, or
+orientation of the radiant panel (wall, floor, or

 ceiling).
-In high

-radiant system.
 In the absence of forced drafts

 (i.e., in space fans), radiant heating ceiling

-systems and radiant cooling floor systems are
+systems and radiant cooling floor systems

-virtually free of any convective transfer due to
+provide marginal convective transfer ( <10%+/-) due to

 reduced influence on air density, ergo they

-transfer almost all of their heat by radiation.
+transfer most of their energy by radiation.

 Radiant floor heating and radiant ceiling